ryouchinsa/ryouchinsa.github.io/pytorch/README.md

 Have questions?
 Send an email to support@rectlabel.com.

-# Install CUDA, cuDNN, PyTorch, LibTorch for C++, and ONNX Runtime on Ubuntu 24.04 in 30 minutes
+# Install CUDA, cuDNN, PyTorch, LibTorch, and ONNX Runtime on Ubuntu 24.04 in 30 minutes

 Using the Amazon EC2 g4dn.xlarge instance which costs $0.526/hour, all installations will finish in 30 minutes.